-A guide to the academic majors within the department identifying resources used in the study of the social sciences subject fields of economics and political science (American politics, international relations and comparative politics)
+A guide to the academic majors within the department identifying resources used in the study of the social sciences subject fields of economics and political science (American politics and international affairs).

 The author offers a study and critique of the white American class structure over a half century.
 He argues that the paths of social mobility that once advanced the nation now serve to further isolate an elite upper class while enforcing a growing and resentful white underclass.
 Highly relevant reading, especially considering the election of President Donald Trump, made possible by the overwhelming support for him by millions of white working class voters.

 The Civil Rights Act of 1964 was the single most important piece of legislation passed by Congress in American history.
 The bill's passage has often been credited to the political leadership of President Lyndon B. Johnson, or the moral force of Martin Luther King Jr. Yet as Clay Risen shows, the battle for the Civil Rights Act was a story much bigger than those two men.
 It was a broad, epic struggle, a sweeping tale of unceasing grassroots activism, ringing speeches, backroom deal-making, and, finally, hand-to-hand legislative combat.
 In The Bill of the Century, Clay Risen delivers the full story, in all its complexity and drama.

 Gail Collins, New York Times columnist and bestselling author, recounts the astounding revolution in women's lives over the past 50 years.
 When Everything Changed begins in 1960, when most American women had to get their husbands' permission to apply for a credit card.
 It ends in 2008 with Hillary Clinton's historic presidential campaign.
 This was a time of cataclysmic change, when, after four hundred years, expectations about the lives of American women were smashed in just a generation.